johnashu/harmony_blockchain_sync_alerts/README.md

 LOOP_EVERY_X_MINUTES: Define in minutes how often you would like the script to run

-STATUS_NOTIFICATIONS_PER_DAY: Define how often per 24 hours you would like a status update ( assuming fully synced )
+STATUS_NOTIFICATIONS_PER_DAY: Define how often per 24 hours you would like a status update ( assuming fully synced ).
+0 = no status notifications

 HARMONY_FOLDER: Add path containing .hmy ( run pwd in .hmy location to get full path ) e.g /home/serviceharmony/harmony_blockchain_sync_alerts